Homemade Apple Pie

-- Poke about 12 slits in the top using a sharp knife.
-Cut out a 1/2-inch circle in the center to release steam.
+- Poke about 12 slits in the top using a sharp knife to release steam.
 Place on baking sheet in case of spills.

 - Cover the rim with a pie ring or foil.
-Bake for 50 minutes.
+Bake for 50-55 minutes until crust is golden.
 Cool completely (about 3 hours).

 For more on this recipe in my blog click here.